ChowMeins/Musi-to-YouTube-Playlist/README.md

-# Muse-to-YouTube-Playlist
+# Musi-to-YouTube-Playlist
-Converts a Muse playlist (mobile app) to a YouTube playlist
+Converts a Musi playlist (mobile app) to a YouTube playlist